oscar-besga-panel/JedisExtraUtils/README.md

 The basic interface is IJedisLock, which all implemented locks must follow The basic implementation is JedisLock, also other classes use this class The class Lock is the reimplementation of java.util.concurrent.locksLock with a JedisLock backend, if needed.
-It only can be generated from a RedisLock object.
+It only can be generated from a JedisLock object.
 The AbstractInterruptingLock has the main code of an interrupting lock, and two implementing classes
 - InterruptingLockBase will create a new background thread to control the leasing time
 - InterruptingLockExecutor will use a ExecutorService to retrieve a  thread to control the leasing time